Skip to main content

 This featured snippet appeared when I searched “snowiest ski resort in the US.”
 As you can see, the copy Google chose to pull from WeatherToSki uses a direct answer “1.
 Mount Baker (Washington), USA” and includes supporting information like “… annual snowfall average of around 16.5m.”
 The H1 for the page is also to the point: “Top 10 snowiest ski resorts – North America.”

 People Also Ask (PAAs): PAAs are like a collection of featured snippets, organized like an FAQ, with questions as the headers and expandable “accordions” featuring content from other sites that effectively answers those questions.
 The first batch of PAAs will be related to the query the user searched.
-But as a user clicks on each PAA to expand them, Google will generate more PAAs more closely related to the last PAA clicked.
+But as a user clicks on each PAA to expand them, Google will generate additional PAAs more closely related to the last PAA clicked.

 SERPFeatures_PAA.png